 On March 6, 2014, the Company completed the first tranche of a non-brokered private placement of 10,000,000 common share units at a price of \$0.40 per unit for gross proceeds of \$4,000,000.
 Each unit consisted of one common share and one-half of one common share purchase warrant.
 Each whole common share purchase warrant entitles the holder to purchase an additional common share at a price of \$0.60 until March 6, 2016.
-The full value of these units is attributed to the value of the common shares.
+The full value of these units was attributed to the value of the common shares.
 Transaction costs for this tranche, which include legal and other fees, totalled \$84,629.

 On May 8, 2014, the Company completed the second tranche of the private placement for an additional 2,500,000 common share units at a price of \$0.40 per unit for gross proceeds of \$1,000,000.
-Each unit consisted of one common share and one-half of one common share purchase warrant.
+Each unit AS AT AND FOR THE SIX MONTHS ENDED JUNE 30, 2015 consisted of one common share and one-half of one common share purchase warrant.
 Each whole common share purchase warrant for the second tranche entitles the holder to purchase an additional common share at a price of \$0.60 until May 8, 2016.
-The full value of these units is attributed to the value of the common shares.
+The full value of these units was attributed to the value of the common shares.
 An additional 93,375 agents' warrants with a fair value of \$12,043 were granted to agents for the second tranche.
 Transaction costs for this tranche, which include the value of agents' warrants, finder's fees, legal fees, and exchange and other fees, totalled \$87,251.

 On December 30, 2014, the Company completed a non-brokered private placement of 3,560,000 common share units at a price of \$0.25 per unit for gross proceeds of \$890,000.
 Each unit consisted of one common share and one-half of one common share purchase warrant.
 Each whole common share purchase warrant entitles the holder to purchase an additional common share at a price of \$0.40 until December 30, 2016.
+The full value of these units was attributed to the value of the common shares.
 An additional 7,200 agent's warrants were issued as part of this private placement with a fair value of \$161.
 Transaction costs for the private placement, which include cash commissions, and legal and other fees, totalled \$7,161.